hassio-addons/addon-node-red/node-red/DOCS.md

 The private key file to use for SSL.

 **Note**: _The file MUST be stored in `/ssl/`, which is the default_

-### Option: `require_ssl`

-This option can be used to cause insecure HTTP connections to be redirected to HTTPS.
-This is recommended when you have SSL enabled.

 ### Option: `credential_secret`